What should I expect in a self-paced online PA real estate or appraiser education course?

 Third, take advantage of the ability to “hop in” and “hop out.”
 You can stop and start in your online courses at any time.
 The course software remembers where you were last.
 You can take your courses from wherever you can get Internet service.
 Everything needed is online.
 There is NO accompanying textbook or study guide.

 Finally, remember that you’re not finished until you pass the course final exam.
-There’s a tiny catch, by the way: many exams cannot be taken online.
-Some states require exams be taken under the watchful supervision of a proctor, a neutral observer who has no ties or obligations to you.
-Once you complete an online course for which an exam is required, call Polley Associates to discuss scheduling your test.
+There’s a tiny catch, by the way: some exams cannot be taken online.
+The state in certain instances requires exams be taken under the watchful supervision of a proctor, a neutral observer who has no ties or obligations to you.
+Once you complete a self-paced online course for which an exam is required, call Polley Associates to discuss scheduling your test.
 Polley can tell you how to arrange for a proctor and a suitable test location.

 Does it matter what web browser or computer I use?

 A little.
-For browsers, the Big Three – Internet Explorer, Mozilla Firefox, and Google Chrome – all work well for the purpose.
-AOL’s (America Online) version of Internet Explorer has its ups and downs; we don’t recommend it.
-Avoid Apple Safari.
-As far as computers go, you’ll need a desktop, laptop or netbook.
-Mobile device support for smartphones and tablets is available for some, but not all courses; it depends on the supplier.
+For browsers, the Big Three – Google Chrome, Mozilla Firefox, and Apple Safari – all work well for the purpose.
+Microsoft Edge and Microsoft Internet Explorer have their ups and downs; we don’t recommend them.
+As far as computers go, you’ll need a desktop, laptop or tablet.
+Mobile device support for smartphones is available for many courses but dealing with their small screens can be problematic.

 What if I start an online course and find I don’t like it?